cristinatodor/Programming-assignment-2/README.md

 "count": 1 <br>
 } <br>

+### About
-About section offers information about the location, history, population and industry.
+This section offers information about the location, history, population and industry.
 Each of these has a Read More button, that uses a request to retrieve more information.

 * /about-location <br>
 Request type: GET